pojntfx/pension-cafe-baeckerei-zuefle-site/README.md

 # Build and serve development version on http://your-ip:4000/
 bundle exec jekyll serve --host your-ip

-# An admin interface (jekyll-admin) is available at http://localhost:4000/admin
+# When running this site locally, an admin interface (jekyll-admin) is available at http://localhost:4000/admin
+# If you have deployed this site on Netlify, /admin will redirect you to Netlify CMS
 ```

 ## Screenshots